Photoshop CS5 Layers Panel Essentials

 In the previous tutorial, we looked briefly at what layers are and how they make working in Photoshop so much easier.
 But before we can start taking advantage of all that layers have to offer us, we need to learn some essential skills for working in Photoshop's Command Central for layers - the Layers panel.

 The Layers panel (known as the Layers palette in earlier versions of Photoshop) is where we handle all of our layer-related tasks, from adding and deleting layers to adding layer masks and adjustment layers, changing layer blend modes, turning layers on and off in the document, renaming layers, grouping layers, and anything else that has anything to do with layers.
-Since it's one of the most commonly used panels in all of Photoshop, Adobe set things up so that the Layers panel opens automatically for us each time we launch the program.Download our tutorials as print-ready PDFs!
+Since it's one of the most commonly used panels in all of Photoshop, Adobe set things up so that the Layers panel opens automatically for us each time we launch the program.Get all of our tutorials as print-ready PDFs!

 By default, you'll find it in the lower right of the screen.
 I'm using Photoshop CS5 here but regardless of which version you're using, you'll find the Layers panel in the same general location: